Christina's Husband and Kid Opening Presents

 • Your own mental health time (therapy, processing, recovery)

-You can use transition activities to make it easier for your brain to adjust and be quiet.
-Things like a desk shut-down routine to signal to your brain that you’re done with work, taking shoes or a coat or earbuds off / on as you enter or leave your office space, listening to a song, do a quick stretching routine, etc. Anything that you can do each time you need to shift gears works for this.
+You can use transition activities to make it easier for your brain to adjust.
+Things like a desk shut-down routine to signal you're done with work, taking shoes or earbuds off as you leave your office space, listening to a specific song, doing a quick stretching routine.
+Anything you can do each time you need to shift gears works.

 What Can Flex and Blend (Integration Opportunities):